Thursday, May 7, 2026

 Step-by-Step Dimensional Weight Calculator

 Step 1 — Measure the package: Measure length, width, and height from the longest point on each side, including any bulges.
-Round each measurement up to the nearest whole inch. → 24 in × 18 in × 12 in ✓
+Round each measurement up to the nearest whole inch (mandatory for UPS and FedEx from August 2025). → 24 in × 18 in × 12 in ✓

-Step 3 — Divide by the DIM divisor: Divide the cubic size by your carrier’s DIM divisor.
-Round up to the nearest whole pound. → 5,184 ÷ 139 = 37.3 → rounds up to 38 lbs dimensional weight
+Step 3 — Divide by the DIM divisor: Divide by your carrier’s divisor and round up to the nearest whole pound. → 5,184 ÷ 139 = 37.3 → rounds up to 38 lb dimensional weight

-Step 4 — Compare against actual weight: Whichever is greater becomes your billable weight. → Dimensional weight (38 lbs) vs. actual weight (7 lbs) → Billable weight = 38 lbs
+Step 4 — Compare against actual weight: The greater of the two is your billable weight. → Dimensional weight (38 lb) vs. actual weight (7 lb) → Billable weight = 38 lb

-The carrier bills this 7-lb package as a 38-lb shipment.
-That is DIM weight pricing in action — and why it matters far more than most shippers realise until they see the invoice.
+The carrier bills this 7 lb package as a 38 lb shipment.
+That is DIM weight in action.

-To use this as your own calculator: Replace the dimensions and DIM divisor with your package’s measurements.
-If your dimensional weight is higher than your scale weight, you are paying on DIM — and right-sizing packaging shipping is the most direct way to reduce that cost.
+Your own calculation: Replace the dimensions and DIM divisor with your package’s measurements.
+If your dimensional weight exceeds your actual weight, you are paying DIM, and right-sizing your packaging is the most direct way to reduce that cost.

 Actual Weight vs Dimensional Weight: Which One Gets Billed?

-Actual weight is simply what the package weighs on a scale, including the contents and all packaging materials.
+Actual weight is the weight of the package on a scale, including its contents and all packaging materials.

 Dimensional weight is the calculated theoretical weight based on the package’s cubic size and the carrier’s DIM divisor.